 1.1 This paper sets out a draft plan of work to be undertaken by the Internal Audit Service for the Combined Fire Authority for the coming financial year.
-The plan amounts to a total resource of 70 audit days, which equates to an overall cost of £23,450 (ex VAT) [2019/20: £22,750] at our daily rate of £335 [2019/20: £325], representing a 3% increase over the prior year.
+The plan amounts to a total resource of 70 audit days, which equates to an overall cost of £23,450 (ex VAT) at our daily rate of £335.